 The final way is to add music via a USB drive or SD card.
 You don’t have to analyse said music beforehand – it can literally just be a pile of files – but it’s much better to, via the Engine DJ Desktop app.
 That said, the unit can analyse on board if necessary (unlike, say, the Pioneer DJ XDJ-XZ), and it can also read Rekordbox exports, which is pretty cool.

 If you happen to own Philips Hue lighting, you can also hook up to your Philips Hue Hub – the unit can then provide an auto light show, tied to the music, as you play, which you can control as much or as little as you wish.

 Of course, you can plug in speakers too, but you don’t have to – those built-in are enough to get you going at home.

 I’m used to DJing with the Denon DJ Prime gear, especially the Prime Go, which is the smallest unit in that range.
-This is roughly equivalent to it, although it has bigger, nicer jogwheels than the Prime Go, due to it being overall bigger.
-That said, compared to the little Prime Go (and definitely the Prime 2 to which it is also broadly similar), it is clearly a consumer DJ device – fewer inputs/outputs, less solid build quality, reduced DJ controls.
+This is roughly equivalent to it, although it has bigger, nicer jogwheels than the Prime Go, due to it being bigger overall.
+That said, compared to the little Prime Go (and definitely the Prime 2 to which it is also broadly similar), it is clearly a consumer DJ device – fewer inputs/outputs, less solid build quality, and reduced DJ controls.

 Which isn’t to say it’s not fun to use.
 Engine OS is a marvel of an operating system, and I suspect most users used to DJing with a laptop would not miss having a laptop pretty quickly with this unit – the first hurdle any “laptop-free” DJ system has to jump.